 SIM swapping

-SIM swapping happens when a criminals gets your mobile phone provider to issue a new SIM card.
-Once they get the new SIM they can access mobile banking messages.
+SIM swapping happens when a criminal gets your mobile phone provider to issue a new SIM card.
+Once they get the new SIM they can access your mobile banking messages.
 Your SIM card is deactivated and the messages are sent to the criminals device.
-A lot of the time the details needed about your mobile phone have been disclosed using phishing.

 Santander has developed award-winning SIM swapping detection technology.
 However you still need to be aware of any issues with your mobile phone which could be related to SIM swapping.